 Running the dryer is something that many of us do several times per week– sometimes several times per day for those with young children or large families.
 Even if you are diligent about cleaning out the lint trap in your dryer, there is still going to be lint escaping through your dryer vent and getting lodged there.
 Here at Evergreen Heating & Air LLC, we want to help you clean your dryer vent safely and with great results.
-Dryer vent cleaning needs to be done on a regular basis, and there are a few signs you should watch for to ensure that you don’t create a fire hazard, including:
+Dryer vent cleaning needs to be done regularly, and there are a few signs you should watch for to ensure that you don’t create a fire hazard, including:

 - Your clothes aren’t dry, even after a full cycle.
 Dryers work by pushing hot air through the clothes and then having the warm, moist air expelled into the outside.
 If the dryer vent is full of lint, then your clothes will stay damp, even after full cycles of drying on high heat.